 History

 In 2007 and 2008, the site was surveyed by maritime archaeologists from the SMM, Södertörn University and the University of Southampton.
-The direct-survey-method (DSM) was employed and wood samples for a dendrochronological analysis were taken, which indicated a provenance from north-eastern England and a date after 1613.
+The direct survey method was employed and wood samples for a dendrochronological analysis were taken, which indicated a provenance from north-eastern England and a date after 1613.
 As the sample contained no sapwood, the actual date of the vessel had to be considerably later.
-Aside from the provenance, an English influence in the shipbuilding technique could be quite generally observed.
+Aside from the provenance of the wood, an English influence in the shipbuilding technique could be quite generally observed.

-The decisive cues for the vessel's identification were discovered in the naval archives.
-In 2018, the maritime archaeologist Dr. Niklas Eriksson tentatively associated the "Edesö Wreck" - as it was known until then - with a small frigate named Bodekull of the Swedish Royal Navy, which sank with a cargo of flour.
+The decisive clues for the vessel's identification were discovered in the Swedish naval archives.
+In 2018, the maritime archaeologist Dr. Niklas Eriksson tentatively associated the 'Edesö Wreck' - as it was known until then - with a small frigate named Bodekull of the Swedish Royal Navy, which sank with a cargo of flour.

 Eriksson 2014